SwissLife-OSS/Confix/README.md

 # Variable Providers
 >  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix/discussions/9) about this section.

-Variable providers are typically defined in the `.confixrc` or `.confix.repository` files but can also be defined in `.confix.project` if only have a simple setup without a `.confix.repository`
+Variable providers are typically defined in the `.confixrc` or `.confix.solution` files but can also be defined in `.confix.project` if only have a simple setup without a `.confix.solution`

 The `variableProviders` property determines the variable providers that are available for your project.
 These providers assist in resolving variables present in your configuration files.